-Germany is one of the most popular non-English speaking countries.
+Germany is one of the most popular non-English-speaking countries.
 It has a high record of international students due to its trendy student cities and little to no tuition fees.
-These two factors are what makes studying in Germany such an enticing adventure for students.
+These two factors are what make studying in Germany such an enticing adventure for students.

 As an international student, you don’t need to break the bank to get the best education.
 Much more, how to apply to study in Germany is not a puzzle.